-Lincoln can be transformed into a Women's Center for Justice that uses holistic, healing and gender-responsive design, operations, and programming to put women and gender-expansive people on a pathway to safe, healthy, and stable lives.
+Lincoln can be transformed into a Women's Center for Justice that uses gender-responsive design, operations, and programming to put women and gender-expansive people on a pathway to safe, healthy, stable lives and break the cycle of incarceration.

-Research, experience, and experts have aligned on a set of recommended design principles, operating practices, and clinical strategies, if enacted, can create a center that is gender-responsive, addresses trauma and healing, promotes safety and calm, and breaks the cycle of incarceration.
+In New York City and across the country, incarcerative facilities are largely designed and operated for men.
+Designing and operating jails for men misses a critically important opportunity to address the trauma that many women and gender-expansive people experience before admission.
+Research, experience, and experts have aligned on a set of recommended design principles, operating practices, and clinical strategies that, if enacted, can create a center that addresses trauma, promotes safety and calm, supports healing, and breaks the cycle of incarceration.